JuditHalperin/Phoenix/README.md

 Include parameters relevant for parallelization, which is highly recommended for large pathway databases:

-* `sbatch`: Whether to run multiple processes using sbatch.
+* `sbatch`: Whether to run multiple processes using `sbatch`.
 Default: `False`.
 * `processes`: Number of processes to run in parallel.
 Default: `0`.

-For full list of available parameters run:
+For a full list of available parameters, run:

 ```
 python run.py --help